Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 On them, you see many usual staples: Johns Hopkins, Harvard, Northwestern, Boston University, and many others.

-They will also give you a basic overview of the program’s strengths and what makes it a top competitor.
+They will also give you a basic overview of each program’s strengths and what makes it a top competitor.

 - What is striking about these lists is that they often do not take student experience into account.